ChrstphrHll/npc_gen/students/Asten Alavara.md

 ---
 ### Description
 - 6th year Gnome Wizard in Fiesn
-- straight brunette hair that's hanging down to their back, Pale Brown eyes, and Light Tan skin
+- long curly blonde hair that's well kept, Pale Brown eyes, and Light Tan skin
 - Is Mellow and Oppressed, and has Integrity as their ideal

 ### Organizations